-We have developed a tool that we have called a sustainability calculator that encourages designers to check a finished design against several features that demonstrate sustainability focus for the design.
+We have developed a tool called a sustainability calculator that encourages designers to check a finished design against several features that demonstrate its sustainability focus.
 The image below shows a design on the right and the landscape sustainability calculator in action on the left.

-YouTube movie We take a design for the rear of a house in Holland and apply the gCADPlus sustainability calculator to improve the design.
+We took a design for the rear of a house in Holland and applied the gCADPlus sustainability calculator to improve the design.

 Sustainability – some thoughts from Ross Uebergang – www.rossu.com.au